Sierra Leone: 2007 election and beyond

-The elections in 2007 and 2012 marked a return to multi-party democracy, with Ernest Bai Koroma's election signaling a period of stability and recovery from the civil war.
+The elections in 2007 and 2012 marked a return to multi-party democracy, with Ernest Bai Koroma's election signalling a period of stability and recovery from the civil war.

 The Ebola epidemic in 2014 posed a significant health crisis, leading to a national state of emergency.

 In March 2018, a general election in Sierra Leone resulted in Julius Maada Bio becoming president, and the subsequent inauguration of parliament amidst a police intervention.

+In August 2022, Sierra Leone faced a series of violent protests.
+They were triggered by the nation's cost of living crisis, leading to the implementation of a nationwide curfew.
+The anti-government protests resulted in the deaths of 33 people, a figure comprising 27 civilians and 6 police officers.

 In 2025, the Gowa-Tiwai Complex of Sierra Leone's eastern and southern provinces, consisting of the Gola Rainforest National Park and the Tiwai Island Wildlife Sanctuary for their exceptional biodiversity, was inscribed as a UNESCO World Heritage Site.